 - Students are expected to get on and off the bus at their designated stops ONLY.
 A parent/guardian must contact the school office directly, either by phone or by sending a note with their student.
 Please include the date, name and address of where your child needs to be dropped off.
 The drivers will NOT ACCEPT notes, text messages or phone calls from a parent on the student’s cell phone while loading at the school.
 A bus pass must be issued through the office.
 NO EXCEPTIONS!

-- When crossing, students must be 10 ft. in front of the bus, stop and look at the yellow paddle the driver holds in the window.
-When the driver shows the green side, students may then cross only in front of the bus.
+- When crossing, students must be 10 ft. in front of the bus, stop and look the driver.
+When the driver gives the sweeping motion of their hand, students may then cross only in front of the bus.
 NEVER should a student cross the road behind the bus.

 - Animals, glass containers, and helium balloons are not allowed on the buses.